psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 [<span class="drop-letter">A</span><span>ppVeyor</span>][url-appveyor] is an awesome SaaS CI server similar to [Travis CI][url-travis-ci] but for Windows developers.
 It enables you to build, test and deploy all sorts of projects:
-C/C++, .NET, IIS, SQL Server, WiX, among others (see [Installed Software] [url-appveyor-installed-software]).
+C/C++, .NET, IIS, SQL Server, WiX, among others (see [Instaled Software] [url-appveyor-instaled-software]).
 Moreover, it is completely free for Open Source projects.

 [Coverity Scan][url-coverity-scan] is a free SaaS version of